RetroPie/RetroPie-Docs/docs/MAME.md

 ***

 There are a variety of arcade emulator versions available in RetroPie.
 There are significant differences in performance, compatibility, and configuration between them.
-If you're getting started with an arcade emulation project, begin by reading [Managing Arcade ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Managing-ROMs).
+If you're getting started with an arcade emulation project, begin by reading the [Arcade](Arcade) page.

 This page is a resource for additional details on RetroPie's MAME emulators including configuration paths, controls, and the ROM sets which each emulator requires.